 In this guide we demonstrate how developers can publish their apps and clock faces to the Fitbit App Gallery.

-When a developer creates an app or clock face using Fitbit Studio or our Command Line Interface, they are able to install and test it using the device simulator or their own Fitbit device.
+When a developer creates an app or clock face using our Command Line Interface, they are able to install and test it using the device simulator or their own Fitbit device.
 In order to share their creations with their friends, colleagues or the larger Fitbit community, they must publish them into the Fitbit App Gallery.

 The Gallery App Manager (GAM) is the tool used by developers to upload, manage and publish their apps (applications and clock faces) within the Fitbit App Gallery.